theodo/ticket-dependency-graph/README.md

 npm install
 npm start
 ```
-Server should be running on `http://localhost:8080/webpack-dev-server/`
+The app should be running on `http://localhost:8080/`

 ## Usage
 * Authorize the application to bind with your Trello account